Choose the Right Doors for a Glass Wall System

 Related Posts

-Sustainability is becoming more important by the day.
+Building with sustainable products is becoming more important by the day.
 With climate change high on the agenda, many of us in the construction industry are thinking of ways we can build and design spaces that don’t just do good for the occupants but do good for the planet too.
+When it comes to interior design, there are several factors to consider, one of which is whether or not you’re incorporating sustainable products.
+Drywall is are construction industry stalwart, but is there a superior choice available?
+We say, yes.

-1. Glass is recyclable
+1. Glass and Aluminum is Recyclable

 The amount of waste produced during the manufacture of glass is low and most of the waste can be collected, remelted and used to produce new glass.